 - Where an EPC assessment needs to be carried out, the Scottish Government’s social distancing measures must be adhered to and the assessor should be familiar with the HSE ‘Working safely during the Coronavirus (COVID-19) outbreak’ guidance

-Landlords (and Clyde Property as their Managing Agent) should make every effort to follow existing gas safety regulations and the electrical safety regulations and comply with all other legal requirements:
+Landlords (and Clyde Property as their Managing Agent) must make every effort to follow existing gas safety regulations, the electrical safety regulations and comply with all other legal requirements:

 - Landlords must provide tenants with all necessary gas and electrical safety and any other relevant certification documents at the beginning of a tenancy (and carry out all scheduled inspections and tests where required)

-- Where inspections have already been carried out, documents can be provided by hard copy or by email
+- Where inspections have already been carried out, documents can be provided preferably in electronic format or alternatively by post

-- Gas and electrical safety regulations allow for situations where a landlord cannot carry out their obligations e.g. a tenant has coronavirus symptoms, is self-isolating or shielding
+- Regulations allow for situations where a landlord cannot carry out their obligations e.g. a tenant has Coronavirus symptoms, is self-isolating or shielding

-- Landlords or agents must be able demonstrate they have taken all reasonable steps to comply with the law • A landlord or agent could show reasonable steps by keeping copies of all communications they have had with their tenants and with contractors as they tried to arrange the work, including any replies they have had.
+- Landlords or agents must be able demonstrate they have taken all reasonable steps to comply with the law • A landlord or agent could show reasonable steps by keeping copies of all communications they have had with their tenants and tradespersons as they attempted to arrange the work, including any replies they have had.
 Landlords may also want to provide other evidence they have that the installation, appliance or flue is in a good condition while they attempt to arrange works

 - Landlords, agents, and relevant tradespersons should be familiar with and follow the most recent COVID-19 advice and guidance released by Gas Safe Register